Find stories and inspiration from members of Oregon’s tribal communities.

-The tobacco industry makes and advertises candy flavored products to try to hook youth.
-Young people who begin to smoke commercial tobacco under the age of 18, are often addicted for life.
 Want to learn more about how the industry targets tribal youth?
-Check back soon to find an assessment report of commercial tobacco and alcohol advertising, marketing and promotion in convenience stores, grocery stores, gas stations and other retail locations in your tribal service area that are visited by Native youth regularly.
+Below, you’ll find assessment reports from each of Oregon’s tribal service areas about commercial tobacco and alcohol advertising, marketing and promotion in convenience stores, grocery stores, gas stations and other retail locations.

 Protect our children, youth and future generations.

 The commercial tobacco industry pushes a dangerous product that addicts Native peoples and harms tribes and communities.
 Nicotine causes addiction, a disease that needs serious treatment.